 We’re Building Green in Montenegro

-We have spent working for many years in the Western Balkans, I did pro bono work.
-Although in the eight years up to his retirement James was in the diplomatic world, his background and most of his career was industrial and commercial in Scotland.
+We have spent working for several, years in the Western Balkans, I did pro bono work.
+Although in the years up to his retirement James was in the diplomatic world, his background and most of his career was industrial and commercial in Scotland.
 Similarly, Anke’s former business was operating between UK and Germany at the high-tech end of aerospace and similar industries, though while being in the Balkans through her voluntary work with various NGOs she has become a social entrepreneur.

 With life-long interests in the environment and ecology, we seized this opportunity not only to build a house for ourselves and our extended families, but also as a demonstration for Montenegrins of what is possible, practical, and economic while being at the forefront of sound environmental practice.